-reliance on Judge Higgins' approach in Oil Platforms,425 observing that "while it is true that matters that have a bearing on the merits of a dispute will not need to be conclusively established at the jurisdictional phase . . . the matter of establishing a jurisdictional threshold is fundamentally different."
-426
+conclusively established at the jurisdictional phase . . . the matter of establishing a jurisdictional threshold is fundamentally different."
+420

-158. In the words of the tribunal in SGS v.
+154. In the words of the tribunal in SGS v.
 Paraguay, "[a] determination that a given set of alleged facts, even if proven, would not constitute a violation of a legal right is, in effect, a holding on the merits."
-427 The tribunal added that "[a] fundamentally different approach is required, however, for issues that are directly determinative of the Tribunal's jurisdiction."
-428 The tribunal then explained:
+421 The tribunal added that "[a] fundamentally different approach is required, however, for issues that are directly determinative of the Tribunal's jurisdiction."
+422 The tribunal then explained:

 If the Tribunal is to make jurisdictional determinations on such issues [e.g., issues of consent, nationality, covered investment, territoriality, or the temporal scope of treaty protection] in a threshold jurisdictional stage (rather than joining them to the merits), the Tribunal must reach definitive findings of fact and conclusions of law.
-Without such determination, the Tribunal cannot satisfy itself that it has jurisdiction to hear the merits of the dispute.429
+Without such determination, the Tribunal cannot satisfy itself that it has jurisdiction to hear the merits of the dispute.423

-159. In the present case, the objections raised by Colombia are directly determinative of the Tribunal's jurisdiction, and thus require Claimants to prove (rather than merely assert) certain facts relating to jurisdiction.
-For example, in order to establish the jurisdiction ratione temporis of this Tribunal, Claimants must demonstrate that their claims fall within the temporal scope of the TPA.
-Tribunals
+155. In the present case, the objections raised by Colombia are directly determinative of the Tribunal's jurisdiction, and thus require Claimant to prove (rather than merely assert) certain facts relating to jurisdiction.
+For example, in order to establish the jurisdiction ratione temporis of this Tribunal, Claimant must demonstrate that her claims fall within the temporal scope of the TPA.
+Tribunals in past cases have refused simply to accept at face value a claimant's assertion that they do.424